 |

-Navigator of the Seas is the fourth Voyager-class cruise ship operated by Royal Caribbean International, and the first second-generation Voyager-class ship.
-She was once the largest ship in the fleet and still ranks among the largest passenger ships in the world.
+Navigator of the Seas is the fourth Voyager-class cruise ship operated by Royal Caribbean International.

-Navigator of the Seas is the fourth Voyager-class cruise ship operated by Royal Caribbean International, and the first second-generation Voyager-class ship.
-She was once the largest ship in the fleet and still ranks among the largest passenger ships in the world.
+Navigator of the Seas is the fourth Voyager-class cruise ship operated by Royal Caribbean International.

 Constructed at Kværner Masa-Yards Turku New Shipyard, Finland, the ship originally measured 138,279 gross tons and carried 3,807 passengers plus additional crew.
 A refurbishment in 2014 added 81 additional staterooms, increasing the ship's tonnage to 139,570 GT.
-Her length is 1,020 feet with a breadth of 157.5 feet.
+The ships dimensions are 1,020 feet in length with a breadth of 157.5 feet.

 The ship contains US $8.5 million in art, displayed in stairwells and public areas.
-Navigator of the Seas' main Atrium sculpture spans over seven decks and is based on the bubbles a scuba diver makes when swimming under water.
-Her promenade also features lighting that changes color based on the time of day and with events occurring on the ship.
+Navigator of the Seas' main Atrium sculpture spans over seven decks and is based on the bubbles a scuba diver makes when swimming underwater.

-Navigator of the Seas is the first of the second generation of Voyager-class vessels.
-She was also from 2002 to 2005 the world's largest cruise ship.
+Navigator of the Seas is the first of the second generation of Voyager-class vessels and from 2002 to 2005 was the world's largest cruise ship.

 The ship was christened in a ceremony by its godmother, German former tennis player Steffi Graf.